Learning the meanings of function words from grounded language using a visual question answering model: Experiment 3: The effect of frequency on learning

-As for AND, model performance looks very similar between experiment 1 and experiment 3, albeit with a little less variation across runs.
+As for AND, models' performance in experiment 1 and this experiment is very similar, albeit with a little less variation across runs in the current experiment.
 Models still struggle in contexts where `yes' answers are expected.
-The fact that they seem to do better on the OR probe than the AND probe in this experiment does not necessarily mean that \textit{or} is easier to learn than \textit{and}, since as we noted in experiment 1, unlike with the other two contrasting function word pairs, \textit{and} and \textit{or} have very different input distributions. \textit{Or} is always used as a logical conjunct connecting referents in count questions, while \textit{and} is used in a much wider variety of question types, connecting different types of phrases.
+The fact that they seem to do better on the OR probe than the AND probe in this experiment does not necessarily mean that \textit{or} is easier to learn than \textit{and}, since as we noted in section \ref{sec:eval}, unlike with the other two contrasting function word pairs, \textit{and} and \textit{or} have very different input distributions. \textit{Or} is always used as a logical conjunct connecting referents in count questions, while \textit{and} is used in a much wider variety of question types, connecting different types of phrases.
 Some of the difficulty with AND probe questions in `yes' contexts may simply be due to the distribution over input questions the models see for \textit{and} and how different these questions are from our out-of-distribution probe questions.
 Frequency is clearly not the only factor at play determining how and when models come to learn these words.

 \paragraph{BEHIND - IN FRONT OF} These words are also not evenly distributed in children's input in CHILDES and consequently in our subsampled dataset.
 Both the number of instances of \textit{behind} and \textit{in front of} had to be reduced to create the training data used in this experiment, but we had to decrease the number of \textit{in front of} instances significantly more to reproduce their relative frequencies from CHILDES.
 As we can see in Figure \ref{fig:behind-over-exp3}, these changes had an effect on the overall performance of models on the IN FRONT OF probe which now finds itself on average around chance with much more variation across runs.
-The performance on the BEHIND probe is about the same as it was in experiment 1 when \textit{behind} and \textit{in front of} where evenly probable.
+The performance on the BEHIND probe is about the same in both conditions.